nickmmark/two-factor-entropy/README.md

 # approach 2 - Kolmogorov complexity
 `Shannon Entropy` can tell us how random the numbers in a sequence are, but we need a different tool to quantify the complexity of the sequence itself.
+`Kolmogorov Complexity` (or Algorithmic complexity) defines the information content of an object by shortess program capable of computing a representation of it.
+Thus a linear seqence (123456) would have much lower Kolmogorov Complexity than a random sequence (624315), even though these two sequences have identical Shannon entropy.